-The highest average salaries go to Heavy Truck Drivers, who bring in close to $18.51 per hour, though Garbage Truck Drivers are not far behind at about $17.20 along with Heavy Equipment Operators (approximately $16.60) and Operations Support Specialists ($15.50).
-Waste Management, Inc. hands out some of the smallest paychecks to Customer Service Representatives (around $13.60 on average).
+The highest average salaries go to Heavy Truck Drivers, who bring in close to $18.50 per hour, though Heavy Equipment Operators are not far behind at $17.65 along with Garbage Truck Drivers (around $17.29) and Route Drivers (approximately $15.72).
+Waste Management, Inc. hands out some of the smallest paychecks to Customer Service Representatives ($13.60 on average).

 Years of Experience

-Average pay is $16.23 per hour for those with five to nine years of experience.
-The largest slice of the Waste Management, Inc. workforce (34 percent) has been working for one to four years and earns, on average, about $15.21 per hour.
+Respondents who have been working for five to nine years make $16.72 per hour on average.
+The largest fraction of Waste Management, Inc. people (33 percent) have been working for one to four years and earn $15.40 per hour on average.

 Certifications and Degrees

-Being an ASE Master Technician certainly has its perks — salaries approach $24.96 per hour and far exceed the paychecks of those without certification.
-Those with an Associate's Degree at Waste Management, Inc. come out on top, and their salaries approach $16.19 per hour.
+Salaries approach approximately $24.00 per hour for Air Conditioning Service Certifications; non-accredited workers make much less.
+Those with a Bachelor's Degree at Waste Management, Inc. come out on top, and their salaries approach $15.90 per hour.

 Benefits and Perks

-Waste Management, Inc. lets only one in three employees take paid vacation and only a fifth of respondents take sick leave.
-A large number of respondents participate in a 401(k) program.
+One in three survey participants have paid vacation, and only about 22 percent can take paid time off for illness.
+Waste Management, Inc. sponsors a 401(k) program, and a large number of respondents use this option to save for their retirement.
 Perks cover health insurance for a large number of survey participants and dental coverage for most workers.
-The company also dishes out perks such as a stock purchase plan, life insurance, a casual working environment, and stock options.
+Employees can also look forward to a stock purchase plan, life insurance, a casual working environment, and free drinks.